brycefors/PowerShell-Profile/README.md

 - **Winget**: Required for the automatic installation of Oh My Posh.
 - **gsudo**: Recommended for inline `sudo` elevation (installed automatically if missing).
 - **Windows Terminal**: Recommended for full font and glyph support.
+- **JetBrains Mono Nerd Font**: The profile configures the terminal to use `JetBrainsMonoNL Nerd Font`.

 > **Note**: The script modifies Windows Terminal settings (`settings.json`) to apply the font.
 It does **not** create a backup of the settings, so reviewing the `Set-WTAppearance` function is recommended before running.